 For a quick check of your current star rating, you may do so right in the app:

 Your current rating is updated twice daily at fixed intervals.
 That’s why changes in your rating value may not reflect the latest rating from your last passenger.
 See Annex A for the detailed calculations.

 Q: How many stars is good enough?

-A: The average Star Rating across all our Grabbers currently stands at 4.8.
+A: The average Driver Rating across all our driver-partners currently stands at 4.8.
 Use that as your target and work towards it!